xiaoyezuo/cse110/index.md

 # **Xiaoye Zuo**'s ~~Lab1~~ User Page
 ## Hello there!
 My name's **晓晔** and I'm a senior major in computer engineering with a minor in business.
-I'm from Chongqing, China.
+I'm from *Chongqing, China*.
 When I'm not coding(which is most of the time), I'm probably reading, hiking, cooking, or wandering around random streets.

 ![Me](./profile_picture.jpg)